Blas1ed/Gorilla-Vehicles/README.md

 Also forgot to add you also need to add a Cube in the model and call it SelectPoint make it the size of the object and a little bigger this is the select box for selecting the car ingame after its spawned!

-and i also forgot to add you just need to add a "Selected Text" text mesh pro in your object dont worry about setting the text just add that and put it on top of the car model!

 Correct vehicle tire names <br />
  Mesh Names: <br />
 Front left = FWheelLM<br />